AnaIreneClita/Jira-and-ZephyrSquad/README.md

 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.

-Application under test: [SwagLabs Demo](https://www.saucedemo.com/v1/inventory.html)
+Application under test: [SwagLabs Demo](https://www.saucedemo.com/v1/inventory.html) Use the following info to log in:
+- user: problem_user
+- password: secret_sauce

 Tools used: Jira, Zephyr Squad.